-Experts indicate it will create a financial domino effect, as banks will be able to safely offer accounts and financial commodities to hemp-based businesses.
-This will allow credit card companies the ability to process hemp-based business accounts, ultimately establishing an economic freedom that current companies haven’t yet seen.
+Experts indicate it will create a financial domino effect because banks will be able to safely offer accounts and financial commodities to hemp-based businesses.
+This means that credit card companies will have the ability to process hemp-based business accounts, ultimately establishing an economic freedom that current companies haven’t yet seen.

-The Farm Bill will also open the door to major mass-market retailers across the US to begin to carry products from leading hemp companies across the country.
-It’s suggested that it won’t be long before you see hemp products lining the shelves of stores like Walmart, Target, Costco and Whole Foods.
-How could the industry not experience exponential growth when the largest retailers in the US now have the legal ability to sell hemp-based products like CBD?
+The Farm Bill also opens the door to major mass-market retailers across the US to begin to carry products from leading hemp companies across the country.
+It won’t be long before you see hemp products in stores like Walmart, Target, Costco and Whole Foods.
+How could the industry not experience exponential growth when the largest retailers in the US are now legally allowed to sell hemp-based products like CBD?

-Of course, what’s really needed to drive the industry forward are the regulations that the FDA and DEA will adopt.
-You can bet that hemp industry professionals are patiently waiting for any public announcement from the FDA on exactly what regulations will be set in stone.
+Of course, the regulations that the FDA and DEA will adopt are what’s really needed to drive the industry forward.
+You can bet that hemp industry professionals are eagerly waiting for any public announcement from the FDA on exactly what regulations will be implemented.

-It’s also suggested that the legalization of hemp in the US could dramatically shift global power where hemp is concerned.
+The legalization of hemp in the US could also dramatically shift the global power as far as hemp is concerned.
 Since hemp has been illegal to cultivate in the country for the better part of a century, the US has traditionally imported hemp from countries like China, Europe and Canada.
-This is set to change.
-Some imply that the US could shift to lead the global hemp market as soon as 2020, controlling 32% of what is expected to be a $5.7 billion market.
+This is set to change; some suggest that the US could shift to lead the global hemp market as soon as 2020, controlling 32% of what is expected to be a $5.7 billion market.

-In recent years, hemp has made a serious comeback, mostly thanks to the ever-increasing demand for CBD.
-More and more people understand there are serious wellness benefits where hemp-derived CBD is concerned, which is something experts unanimously believe will move the hemp market steadily forward.
+Hemp has made a serious comeback in recent years, largely due to the ever-increasing demand for CBD.
+More and more people understand that there are serious wellness benefits where hemp-derived CBD is concerned, which is something experts unanimously believe will keep the hemp market moving steadily forward.
 The US CBD market alone is expected to increase from roughly $311 million to over $1.25 billion over the next five years.

-Hemp fiber is expected to dominate the industrial hemp market in the coming years.
-Hemp can be used to make countless different products.
-This includes construction materials, car parts, clothes, furniture and more.
-Hemp can also be used to create bioplastics and biofuels, both of which are expected to increase in the near future as the demand for renewable resources continues to expand.
+Hemp fiber is also expected to dominate the industrial hemp market in the coming years.
+Hemp can be used to make countless different products, including construction materials, car parts, clothes, furniture and more.
+Hemp can also be used to create bioplastics and biofuels, both of which are expected to increase in the near future as the demand for renewable resources continues to grow.

-It’s believed that, in North America, hemp production will see impressive growth because of increased demand for hemp oils, sweets, and nutraceuticals like CBD.
-It’s suggested that the impressive CAGR of hemp is largely dependent on the demand for hemp products in the food and beverage, personal care and beauty, and textile industries.
+In North America, it’s believed that hemp production will see impressive growth because of increased demand for hemp oils, sweets, and nutraceuticals like CBD.
+It’s suggested that the impressive CAGR of hemp is vastly dependent on the demand for hemp products in the personal care and beauty, food and beverage, and textile industries.

 The Economic Benefits of Hemp for the American Farmer

-While hemp production in the US will undoubtedly create an increase in the production of a wide range of hemp products, the hemp used to create these products needs to come from somewhere.
-Perhaps one of the biggest beneficiaries in the industry will be the modern American hemp farmer.
+While there is no doubt that hemp production in the US will create an increase in the production of a wide range of hemp products, the hemp used to create these products needs to come from somewhere.
+One of the biggest beneficiaries in the industry may be the modern American hemp farmer.

-Many farmers across the country that have grown traditional crops like soybeans and tobacco face challenges in an evolving agricultural market.
+Many farmers across the country that have grown traditional crops like soybeans and tobacco are set to face challenges in an evolving agricultural market.

 China is the market for 60% of America’s soybean production but is turning towards Brazil to meet their soybean import needs.
-The country has possible plans to phase out US soybean imports indefinitely.
-Soybean production in the US is already down 19% from 2018, a trend that is expected to steadily continue.
+The country has possible plans to phase out US soybean imports indefinitely, and soybean production in the US is already down 19% from 2018, a trend that is expected to steadily continue.

 US tobacco farmers are also taking a hit.
 While the US continues to be one of the leading producers of tobacco leaves in the world, US tobacco production has seen a significant decline since the 1980s.
 According to Bloomberg, the growing use of e-cigs is a huge threat to American tobacco farms that are already at an all time low.

 Kentucky tobacco farmer Brent Cornett joined a hemp growers’ group shortly after the 2014 Farm Bill was passed.
-For the past three years, Cornett has been increasing hemp production on acreage once reserved solely for tobacco.
+For the past three years, Cornett has been increasing hemp production on land that was once exclusively reserved for tobacco.
 He says there’s been “plenty of challenges with a new crop, but as of today, a mediocre hemp crop is yielding a better return than an excellent tobacco crop.”

-Could hemp be the change soybean, tobacco and other US farmers need?
+Perhaps hemp could be the change soybean, tobacco, and other US farmers need. .

 How Much Money is In Hemp Production?

-In 2017, it was reported that 23,343 acres of hemp were planted in the US.
+It was reported that 23,343 acres of hemp were planted in the US in 2017.
 In 2018, this number increased to 77,000 acres.
 The passing of the 2018 Farm Bill will help see these numbers grow exponentially.

 When it comes to hemp economics, farmers that have jumped at the opportunity to grow hemp have seen a significant economic return.
-In April 2019, MSN reported that Blue Forest Farms, a Colorado-based farm that previously grew “hundreds of acres of kale, squash and pumpkins” is now focusing on hemp production.
+In April 2019, MSN reported that Blue Forest Farms, a Colorado-based farm that previously grew “hundreds of acres of kale, squash and pumpkins” is now putting their focus towards hemp production.

 Where they used to make $1 for a pound of kale, they’re now making $40-$50 for a pound of hemp.
-Blue Forest Farms production manager, McKenzie Mann says he now gets several calls a day from farmers around the country looking for advice in turning their corn and wheat farms into hemp farms.
+McKenzie Mann, Blue Forest Farms production manager, says he now gets multiple calls a day from farmers around the country looking for advice in turning their corn and wheat farms into hemp farms.

 In 2018, hemp sales in the US totaled just over $1 billion.
 According to New Frontier Data, this number is expected to double by 2022.
-While a lot of these sales are focused on the ever-growing CBD market, hemp can produce a plethora of products in addition to CBD.
+Although a lot of these sales are focused on the ever-growing CBD market, hemp can produce a ton of products in addition to CBD.

 Hemp Depot, a Colorado company that manages its own farms and distributes CBD and hemp-based products, has already seen the potential that planting hemp holds.
 They sell hemp for CBD products at $35-$40 a pound and made $10 million last year selling approximately 25,000 pounds of hemp.

-Not every would-be hemp farmer, however, has been so fortunate.
+However, not every would-be hemp farmer has been so fortunate.
 Randy Wegner, a Colorado corn farmer said the hemp he tried growing for CBD production was “a total failure.”
-He urges those interested in growing hemp for profit to learn as much as they possibly can before sowing their seeds.
+He urges those interested in growing hemp for profit to learn as much as they can before planting their seeds.

 Hemp Economics and the Future of Hemp Production